RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

    * **Issuer (IdP Entity ID)**: Azure AD Identifier
    * **IdP server URL**: Login URL
-   * **Assertion signing certificate**: Drag and drop the certificate file you downloaded to disk in the form textarea
+   * **Assertion signing certificate**: Drag-and-drop the certificate file you downloaded to disk in the form text area

    Also add: